Temiloluwa/lingua_trainer/README.md

 # lingua_trainer

-An assitant to help you learn a language
+An Assistant for Language Learning

 ## Create App